The Smoking Room: Sharon (Siobhan Redmond)

 Sharon is the head of the branch, having worked her way up from being secretary, although she remains answerable to Head Office.
 Sharon is a cold, condescending, ladder-climbing career woman.
 She rates herself very highly and virtually everyone else as slacking, inadequate minions.
 Although a smoker, she spends much less time in the smoking room due to her attitude to work; the other characters feel nervous and intimidated whenever she enters.
 She constantly bullies Janet and relies on her for almost everything.
 She also appears to be unable to understand basic social behaviour, remarking once 'Why are there jokes?
 [Do they] make you feel happy and productive?'

 Sharon has probably achieved her position more from her tenacity, forceful personality and compatibility with management culture than her actual ability.
 For example, in episode two, she makes some shocking assumptions about the poorly written words in Martin's letter thanking the company for his retirement party, insisting the word 'party' is 'pasty'.
 She is obviously focused and ambitious.
 It is only when photographs from the company brochure of 1987 are found that we learn that she joined the firm as Barry's secretary.
-They were firm friends then, according to Barry, but Sharon insists it was only because the other workers all were freaks.
-They even went on what sounds like a date to Kew Gardens but Barry bungled the follow-up, waiting at West Ham tube station while Sharon waited, correctly, at West Hampstead.
+They were firm friends then, according to Barry, but Sharon insists it was only because the other workers were all freaks.
+They even went on what sounds like a date to Kew Gardens, but Barry bungled the follow-up, waiting at West Ham tube station while Sharon waited, correctly, at West Hampstead.
 It is suggested that, in those early days, there might have been a chance of romance for the pair but the misunderstanding was never broached and now there is only antagonism.

 In episode nine we learn that most of her family are dead.
 Sharon now lives alone with a cat, which she hasn't bothered to name and to which she only speaks to tell it to get off the sofa.
 Her cold exterior melts only once, when she is passionately kissed by a kissogram who is taking a break in the smoking room after visiting the woman he is actually there to see.
 She disappears 'stage left' after him, with Janet remarking, "That's not love – that's pure naked lust!"